mjones12209/retro-board/README.md

 * You can like or dislike a retrospective item and that state is stored and duplicated along with all other retrospective item data.
 * Move note from column to column via the ">" "<" buttons.
 * Delete a note with the "x" button.
+* Drag and Drop functionality was added to easily move retrospective items from one category to another.
 * The application will display which layout is being used automatically depending on the size of the viewport.
 It has been designed to work with mobile as well.
 * All user input is sanitized with DomPurify.
 * Textarea will auto-resize based on the amount of text in the retrospective item.